ubffm/deromanize/README.rst

   ...
   a: ['' [10, 'א']]
   o: [ו, '', [10, א]]
+  ...

+Note:
+ Here are those bidi shenanigans I mention earlier.
+Paste into Vim or something to see the correct character order.

 Any replacement that is a list or tuple of two beginning with an integer will use that integer as its weight assignment.
 In this way, one can have very direct control over how results are sorted.

 Creating a TransKey Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~